 Since it was established by Magnum photographer David Hurn in 1973, BA (Hons) Documentary Photography has established itself internationally as one of the premier courses at which to study documentary photography.
-With over 100 years of photography teaching behind us, we have a long and distinguished history.
+USW has a history of 100 years of photography, and over 40 years of teaching Documentary Photography behind us.

 Our definition of ‘documentary’ is broad.
 It blends the traditions of documentary storytelling with the most exciting innovations in contemporary photography.
 On this Documentary Photography degree, you’ll learn how to think critically and independently, and you’ll gain the technical skills to communicate your ideas in the most effective way.

 Students and Graduates from the Documentary Photography course regularly win the industry’s most prestigious awards.
 This year these included Lua Ribeira and Sam Laughlin, who were joint winners in the 2017 Jerwood/Photoworks Award.
 Lua Ribeira was also runner up in the prestigious 2016 Bar Tur Photobook Award.
 Daragh Soden made the Irish Times ’50 People To Watch In 2017’ list.
 Last year, winners included Sam Ivin, (Student Work Category of PDN’s Photo Annual 2015); Yasmin Balai, (2nd in IAFOR Documentary Photography Award) 2015 and Mira Andres (winner of the ESPY Award 2015).

 On this Documentary Photography degree you’ll learn how to work independently as a documentary photographer, be able to photograph con dently around subjects that interest you and develop research skills for picture essays on a range of subjects.